RonSherfey/redshift-monorepo/packages/redshift-api-client/README.md

 **Disconnect**

-Disconnect from the Redshift WebSocket API
+Disconnect from the REDSHIFT WebSocket API

 ```typescript
 client.disconnect();